MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndkpi/nc-ndkpi-ndk_fn_get_connection_data.md

 #### - pInboundReadLimit [out, optional]

 The maximum number of incoming in-progress read operations to allow on the QP is returned in this location.

+#### - pOutboundReadLimit [out, optional]

+The maximum number of outgoing in-progress read operations to allow on the QP is returned in this location.

 #### - pPrivateDataLength